- A01 ~ The Rebirth of the Phoenix

-“Yeah,” I sigh and read my part, “It seems that Kira’s branch was lost… Either he had no great-grandchildren or the files were lost.
+“Yeah,” I sigh and read my part, “it seems that Kira’s branch was lost… Either he had no great-grandchildren, or the files were lost.
 The same happens with Anna’s descendants.
 Only four generations are registered here…”

-“Katherine’s branch seems to have gone further, six generations,” tells Aia.
+“Katherine’s branch seems to have gone further, six generations,” says Aia.
 “There is an emigration-file of one girl leaving Australia for the US, it seems she went to Huston.
 We’ll need to search there for more…”

 “No, Aia.
 I’ve told you, not more…”

-“Sorry,” Aia smiles sheepishly.
+“Sorry…” Aia smiles sheepishly.
 “I was too into this investigation…”